 Wherever you call it Live, European, World, National or even Make Music Day… 21st of June is all about Music!

-In Europe, Music Day or Fete de la Musique is also called Zene Unnepe, Giorti tis Mousikis, Festa della Musica or Praznik Glasbe and for more than 20 years, European partners of the I.N.P.O.
-European Association of the Music Day Organisers (EMDA) or AISBL Association Européenne des Organisateurs de la Fête de la Musique (in french) are collaborating, with a common goal: support the European Live Music Unity through Diversity!
+In Europe, Music Day or Fete de la Musique is also called Zene Unnepe, Giorti tis Mousikis, Festa della Musica, Wianki or Praznik Glasbe and for more than 20 years, European partners of the belgian based I.N.P.O.
+European Association of the Music Day Organisers (EMDA) / AI.S.B.L.
+Association Européenne des Organisateurs de la Fête de la Musique are collaborating, with a common goal: support the European Live Music Unity through Diversity!

-In other words, stepping on music, and the thousand live events produced simultaneously all across the continent, EMDA partners are supporting music to move millions of Europeans, in thousands cities of the old continent.
+In other words, stepping on music, and the thousand live events produced simultaneously in thousands cities across the old continent, EMDA partners are supporting millions of Europeans to widen their music boundaries, and Music, to move Europe!

 Created in 1981, the Music Council Wallonie-Bruxelles is an association that aims to make known, share and promote the liveliness of the world of music in Wallonia and Brussels.
 The activities of the Music Council are relevant to professional musicians as well as to amateurs or music lovers and cover all musical genres.

 Since 2009 the music day events are celebrated in Brno in many locations and with a multitude of music events.
 From 2012 and on, and with the recent support of the Czech Music Office, Prague has also join and make it first events again, after many years.
 All organizers are making an effort of connection and the Czech network is growing year after year to boost the Music day in Central Europe region.